Arizona State Land Department: Location and uses of state trust land

 lands as Phoenix, Tucson, and other cities and towns have expanded.
-The Urban Lands Act, passed in 1981, enabled the Trust to capitalize on the large increase that planning and zoning adds to raw land values.
-Today the Land Department's urban lands lease and sale program is the largest revenue producer for the Trust.
+The Urban Lands Act, passed in 1981, enabled the trust to capitalize on the large increase that planning and zoning adds to raw land values.
+Today [as of when?] the Land Department's urban lands lease and sale program is the largest revenue producer for the trust.

 Nearly all of the most valuable urban Trust lands around the northern border of the Phoenix metropolitan area and north and west Tucson are Common Schools Trust lands.
-The large block of Trust lands on the south and southeast sides of the Tucson metropolitan area is divided amongst the various institutional Trusts.
+The large block of Trust lands on the south and southeast sides of the Tucson metropolitan area is divided amongst the various institutional trusts.
 The University of Arizona Trust owns a large amount of timbered land acreage in the Flagstaff area and agricultural lands near Yuma.
-However, the majority of the acreage in the other individual institutional Trusts are rural grazing lands, although some agricultural potential exists.
+However, the majority of the acreage in the other individual institutional trusts are rural grazing lands, although some agricultural potential exists.

-In the 88 years since statehood, the State has disposed of, or exchanged, about 1,628,079 acres of Trust lands.
-A total of 9,228,787 acres of Trust Land remains.
+In the years since statehood in 1912, the state has disposed of, or exchanged, about 1,628,079 acres of trust lands.
+A total of 9,228,787 acres of trust land remains [as of when?].
 Almost all of the lands are under one or more leases for natural resource uses and commercial development purposes.
-About 87 percent of the Trust lands are in the Common School Trust and approximately 90 percent of the Trust revenues go to that Trust.
+About 87 percent of the trust lands are in the Common School Trust and approximately 90 percent of the trust revenues go to that trust.

+Issues and reform efforts

+Since 1990, there have been 11 measures on the ballot to change how state lands are managed and numerous reform attempts in the legislature.
+These efforts have produced little real change.
+Proposed reform measures included making it easier to exchange lands with the federal government, funding the State Land Department from revenues earned, improved protection of natural resources, To improve the revenues from land sales to urban developers, some have recommended that the State Land Department be allowed to issue bonds or enter into partnerships with developers.

+In 1998, the Arizona Preserve Initiative fostered the preservation of open space around urban areas through the reclassification of State Trust Land for conservation purposes.
+The Initiative was later discontinued due to threat of lawsuit.

-The State Land Commission has allowed a Saudi company, Fondamonte, to pump unlimited groundwater from its land in the Butler Valley at no charge.
+The State Land Commission has allowed a Saudi company, Fondomonte, to pump unlimited groundwater from its land in the Butler Valley at no charge.
+Butler Valley was set aside for future ground water delivery to urban areas via the Central Arizona Project canal.
+The Fondomonte lease has been criticized as substantially below-market.